rmv102/aodtoptimization/README.md

-# A guide to Installing NVIDIA Omniverse Aerial DT (Simplified with solutions to common problems)
+# A Roadmap to Develop DT Leveraging NVIDIA Omniverse (Simplified with solutions to common problems)

 # 1. The requirements that worked for my system but does not say so in the official documentation: